tariksitki/Cohort-11-Django-Class-Notes/Unit_Test_Session_14/Django_Testing_From_Base_Template.md

 - Go to [chromedriver webpage](https://sites.google.com/a/chromium.org/chromedriver/downloads)
 - How to check your version of Chrome:
   - On your computer, open Chrome.
-  - At the top right, look at More.
+  - At the top right, look at More. (sag üstteki 3 noktaya tiklayalim)
   - Click Help > About Chrome.
 - Click the link according to your chrome version
 - Install driver according to your OS
 - Unzip downloaded file,
 - Put chromedriver.exe inside /env/bin/ for mac, linux or /env/Sripts/ for windows.

+Bu driver arka planda bir browser ayaga kaldiracak ve bizim kodlarimizi bu browser da test edecek

 ###  Install geckodriver
 - Go to [geckodriver webpage](https://github.com/mozilla/geckodriver/releases)